 The Chair of the MA Committee is responsible for determining when the student has fulfilled all requirements for the MA degree, and to complete all necessary written documentation to that effect.

-A Master's Completion of Degree Requirements form will be completed by the Program Coordinator Sr. for everyone who has successfully passed their MA Oral Defense at the end of the spring semester.
+A Master's Completion of Degree Requirements form will be completed by Raquel Fareio for everyone who has successfully passed their MA Oral Defense at the end of the spring semester.